 PSC 501 Introduction to the Graduate Study of Politics 4

 PSC 502 Methods Of Inquiry 4

 Electives 28

-At least 16 of the 28 elective hours should be 500-level PSC courses.
-A maximum of eight hours outside of PSC may be taken.
-Up to 12 hours of 400-level courses can be taken for graduate credit.
-1
+courses.
+A r of the 28 elective hours should be 500-level PSC maximum of eight hours outside of PSC may be 12 hours of 400-level courses can be taken for edit.

-3

 Closure

 PSC 590 Closure Exercise 4

 Select one:

-Comprehe ensive Examination
+Comprehen sive Examination

 Thesis

-Participan t/Observer Case Study
+Participant/0 Observer Case Study

 Total Hours 40